Wireweed (Polygonum aviculare).

 Wireweed Identification.

 Wireweed is an aggressive low-growing warm-season annual or biennial dicot.
 It has small oval leaves with a purple sheath around the base of each leaf.
-The branch leaves are about half the size of the stem leaves, and the stems can root at the nodes.
+The branch leaves are about half the size of the stem leaves, and the stems root at the nodes.

 Wireweed flowers mainly in the Autumn and the Spring, and large numbers of flowers appear along the base of the leaves.